JJ Smuts

-Jon-Jon Trevor Smuts (born 21 September 1988) is a South African cricketer who plays for the Warriors in the South African domestic competitions.
+Jon-Jon Trevor Smuts (born 21 September 1988) is a South African–born Italian cricketer who plays for Italy and has previously represented South Africa in international cricket.
+He plays for the Warriors in the South African domestic competitions.

 He is a right-handed opening batsman and a slow left-arm bowler.
 In 2010 he was selected for the South African Emerging Players' squad to tour Australia.
 In the 2018 South African Cricket Annual, he was named as one of the five Cricketers of the Year.
 He is the brother of cricket player Kelly Smuts.

 Domestic and T20 career

 In the 2010/11 South African domestic season he was named the Chevrolet Warriors cricketer of the season.
 He was included in the Eastern Province cricket team squad for the 2015 Africa T20 Cup.

 In October 2018, he was named in Nelson Mandela Bay Giants' squad for the first edition of the Mzansi Super League T20 tournament.
 He was the leading run-scorer for the team in the tournament, with 219 runs in nine matches.

 In July 2019, he was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In September 2019, he was named in the squad for the Nelson Mandela Bay Giants team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in Eastern Province's squad, ahead of the 2021–22 cricket season in South Africa.